 - Zero occupancy VMT.
-Vehicular miles traveled could increase due to vehicles traveling without passengers between drop-off and pick-up locations. - Shift away from mass transit and non-motorized modes.
-Increased conveniences and affordability could make CAVs more attractive options than mass transit, biking or walking. - Reduced trip chaining.
+Vehicular miles traveled could increase due to vehicles traveling without passengers between drop-off and pick-up locations. - Less use of public transit and non-motorized modes.
+Increased conveniences and affordability could make CAVs more popular options than public transit, biking, or walking. - Reduced trip chaining.
 For example, one vehicle could take a family member to work, return home empty to take another to school, etc. This would mean less vehicle ownership, but may still increase vehicle miles traveled. - Increased mobility of non-drivers.
 CAVs would offer underserved populations the elderly, the young, and people with disabilities access to travel. - Urban form and development patterns.
 People might be more willing to accept longer commute times because they would be able to engage in other activities while traveling, and, therefore, live in a more affordable home farther from their workplace.
 This could cause an increase in urban sprawl development patterns.